wanghemeng/Cuda_memory_test/Readme.md

 A series of tests for memory operation.

-This project contains three different programs:
+This project contains four different programs:

 1. A ordinary cuda program.
 Contains memory load, kernel execution and memory store.

 2. A stream optimized program.
 Use streams(default number is 2) to hide the memory operations.

 3. Use zero-copy memory to test.

+4. Use unified memory to test.

 ## Implementation